heeryung/heeryung.github.com/pages/project.md

         <img src="http://heeryung.github.io/images/eye_gaze_data.png">
         </div>
         <div class="medium-9 columns">
-        <p> Using eyetracker, we explored eye gaze of people reading online news.
-An aim of the work is to study people's reading habit on reading online news website in South Korea which still seems to be out-dated or under-developed in terms of UX design  </p>
+        <p> Aim of the work is to study people's reading habit when reading online news websites in South Korea, which still seems to be out-dated and under-developed in terms of UX design.
+Using an eyetracker, we explored the eye gaze of people when reading news online. </p>
         </div>
     </div>